BrianWhelanDublin/milestone-project-4/TESTING.md

     - #### Reviews Functionality.
         - To test the review functionality I first logged in to my account.
-        - I then navigated to the review page where I submited a review.
+        - I then navigated to the review page where I submitted a review.
             - <p float="left"><img src="readme-images/testing/add-review.png" alt="Image of add review" height="240px" width="400px"/></p>

         - Once the review was there I then edited the review.